ZipCPU/qoiimg/README.md

 The full format description can be found [here](https://qoiformat.org/qoi-specification.pdf).

-This repository consists of both a [compression](rtl/qoi_compress.v) and (eventually) a decompression implementation.
+This repository currently consists of a QOI [encoder](rtl/qoi_encoder.v) implementation.
+This includes the file header,

-The [encoder](rtl/qoi_encoder.v) implementations file header, compression, and trailer.
-As a result, the incoming video stream is encoded into QOI image "packets".
+[image compression](rtl/qoi_compress.v), and trailer.
+The result of this encoder is an AXI stream of video image "packets".
+A Wishbone [recorder](rtl/qoi_recorder.v) can be used to record these packets to memory.
+The [recorder](rtl/qoi_recorder.v) requires components from the [ZipCPU](https://github.com/ZipCPU)'s DMA at present.

+A separate [decoder](rtl/qoi_decoder.v) is also planned to decode and decompress images, but it remains in the early stages of its development.

 ## Back story